MalcolmHodgins/MalcolmHodgins.github.io/_posts/2022-06-22-Power Flow Solution by Newton Raphson.md

   % Enter real powers as negative when drawing on the power system and
   % positive when adding to the system for both P and Q. Enter in per-unit.
-  % First entry corresponds to the first load bus after the slack bus.
+  % First entry corresponds to the first load bus after the slack bus i.e.
+  % the slack bus is not included in these vectors.
   P_i = [-1;
       -1.5];
   Q_i = [-0.5;